 Planning a holiday in the Sunshine State?
 Tampa is the perfect base for exploring Central Florida’s top travel destinations.
 From theme parks to state parks, it’s all within reach by tackling the best day trips from Tampa, Florida.

 Although Tampa offers plenty of attractions of its own (including Busch Gardens), the city is also surrounded by interesting towns, beautiful beaches, and nature reserves.
 Within just two hours, you can scoot from the Gulf Coast to the Atlantic Coast—and everything in between.
-You’ll see world-class amusement parks, bask in the wilderness, and soak up the sun on some of the finest beaches in the United States.
+On the getaways, travelers can see world-class amusement parks, bask in the wilderness, and soak up the sun on some of the finest beaches in the United States.

 Top-rated Tampa side trips